AmrDeveloper/Tank/README.md

-# Tank is Dynamic type Object oriented ans scripting language written in Java
+# Tank is Dynamic type Object oriented and scripting language written in Java

 ## Features
 - Classes